 When did you first start making music and what led you there?

-Tell us about your upcoming debut EP, Journals of an Immigrant & Minority.
+Tell us about your upcoming EP, Lions In Darkness.

 How would you describe your sound and how did you come to it?